 - In a Teenage Mutant Ninja Turtles comic — early in the "City at War" arc — the Foot Soldiers are shown knowing the location of the Turtles' lair since they had apparently "raided it before".
 This event happened in the first theatrical movie — never in the Mirage comics.

 - Doctor Strange states near the climax of Avengers Disassembled that "there is no such thing as chaos magic."
 The good doctor has used chaos magic before.
 Using the terms from the old Marvel Super Heroes RPG, his Arch-Enemy has been a chaos magic master for going on forty years now.
 Kind of impressive for magic which doesn't exist, right?

 - In an issue of Alpha Flight, speedster Northstar is suffering from a disease since Pestilence, that storyarc's bad guy, kissed him.
 Problem is, said kiss won't happen until the following issue.
 (Northstar's illness was originally intended to be AIDS, because, you know all gays have AIDS, and you can get it from a kiss on the forehead.).

-- Peter Parker's middle name has been repeatedly stated as "Benjamin," after his uncle.
+- Spider-Man: Peter Parker's middle name has been repeatedly stated as "Benjamin," after his uncle.
 However, one comic short story co-written by Stan Lee himself has Mary Jane call him "Peter Q. Parker."